tarwn/lessthandot-hugo/blogs/content/posts/2010-08-19-variables-ssis-dynamic-parent-to-child.md

   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_10.gif" alt="" title="" width="513" height="127" />
 </div>

 In the File Connection Manager Editor, click the Browse button.
 By default, new packages that are created as files are stored in the product folder.
-If this doesn’t default to that location, browse to your projects folder.
+If this doesn't default to that location, browse to your projects folder.
 Select Package1.dtsx for the file and click OK to save the new package connection.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_11.gif" alt="" title="" width="499" height="397" />